aweinstock314/lisp-stuff/kawa_jogl/README.txt

 A bunch of functions and macros that were written in the process of writing asteroids that seem to be useful in general.

+cellserver:
+An HTTP server that dynamically generates static HTML (no JS) displaying cellular automatons based on the URL provided to it.